Manila Cathedral History

 Manila Cathedral (1958)

 In 1958, the cathedral rose from the desolate ruins of the old cathedral.
 Architect Fernando Ocampo designed its base from the previous structure.
 The cathedral featured a new bell-clock tower replacing the long-lived octagonal tower.
-The statue of the saints recreated using Roman travertine stone.
+The statue of the saints was recreated using Roman travertine stone.
 On April 27, 1981, Pope John Paul II elevated the cathedral into a Minor Basilica.